 As we have now established that all traditional strategies don’t work and we’re mostly facing careless and bad players under the influence, we’re going to use that to our advantage.

-A few rules of thumb will get you started:
+A few rules of thumb for free online poker tournaments will get you started:

 1) Do a Lot of Limping